 The installation command will install ImageMagick on your system.
 After the installation is complete, you can start using ImageMagick.

 After installing ImageMagick, the final step is configuring the dynamic linker run-time bindings.
-This step is crucial since it ensures that your system can locate and use the ImageMagick libraries at run-time.
+This step is crucial since it ensures your system can locate and use the ImageMagick libraries at run-time.

 sudo ldconfig /usr/local/lib